qmk/qmk_firmware/keyboards/panc60/readme.md

 Flashing

 **Reset Key:** Hold down the key located at `K40`, commonly programmed as left control while plugging in the keyboard.
-You may also hold down the key located at `K00`, commonly programmed as the `Esc` key.

 ps2avr(GB) boards use an atmega32a microcontroller and a different bootloader.
 It is not flashable using the regular QMK methods.